vimcki/design-principles/Input Adapters.md

 ### Tests

-Part of a testing suite responsible for creating mocks and running the Consume [Business Logic](https://github.com/vimcki/design-principles/blob/master/Business%20Logic.md):
+This is part of a testing suite responsible for creating mocks and running the Consume [Business Logic](https://github.com/vimcki/design-principles/blob/master/Business%20Logic.md):

 ```golang
 func (f *apiFeature) processTheMessage() error {